DraconDev/tiles/plan.md

 commonly used key combos should be supported like ctrl + shift + n for new folder and ctrl + backspace for delete, no doubt many i am forgetting too

-we currently have vim keys added, we dont want this at all, strip it, we are entirely based, no vim keys
+we currently have vim keys added, we dont want this at all, strip it, we are entirely not vim keys

 consosole ^. button should be put on the footer tab